-I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP)
+I am an Accredited Member of the British Association for Counselling and Psychotherapy (BACP)

 After obtaining my degree in Politics at The University of Bristol, I worked in Central London in ‘people-focused’ and communication roles for over 12 years, managing and mentoring individuals at some of London’s leading agencies and brands.
 To build on these skills, I also trained as a Psychotherapist and Counsellor which has allowed me to develop increasingly practical and effective sessions for those dealing with both personal and professional issues.
 My long-standing experience of both the corporate and counselling world enables me to help people navigate challenging periods in life in a warm and supportive environment, whilst balancing the pressures of a career.